Spiced Sweet Potato Soufflés with Roasted Walnuts

 I was surprised while slowly scanning through my recipe page that I have very few sweet potatoes.
-Because, turns out, there something I almost ALWAYS have on hand.
+Because, turns out, they are something I almost ALWAYS have on hand.
 I love, love, love sweet potatoes.
-I often puree them into delicious soups, like this one.
+I often purée them into delicious soups, like this one.
 I also dice them up into fries and oven-bake them in tallow until crisp, golden, and heavenly.

 I mush them.
 I fry them.
 I bake them.